NCEAS/metacatui/docs/install/dev-env.md

 **Next** - Issues that are planned for the next release.
 They are not being actively worked on yet, but will be once the issues in the Current pipeline are closed.
 **Current** - Issues that are planned for the current release and will be worked on after all the In Progress issues are closed.
 **In Progress** - Issues currently being actively worked on by a developer.
 Once a developer begins coding for an issue, the issue is moved to this pipeline.
-**Review/QA** - Issues that have pushed commits which resolve the feature or bug described, but the commits need to be reviewed by another developer (e.g. Lauren).
+**Review/QA** - Issues that have pushed commits which resolve the feature or bug described, but the commits need to be reviewed by another developer (e.g. [Lauren](https://github.com/laurenwalker)).
 **Closed** - These issues have code that is already merged into the `develop` branch and are completely reviewed and resolved.

-I would suggest looking at the issues in this Zenhub board and getting a basic familiarity with the new features we’d like to add to MetacatUI.
-(You might want to filter on the ‘enhancement’ label).
-We’re always looking for enhancements to the metadata editor, the portals, the metadata/dataset view, and the user and repository profiles.
+We would suggest looking at the issues in this Zenhub board and getting a basic familiarity with the new features we’d like to add to MetacatUI.
+We’re always looking for enhancements to :

+- the metadata editor
+- portals
+- the metadata/dataset view
+- user and repository profiles
+- CSS and design
+- performance

 ### Submit a Pull Request